Recommended Reading

 The Design of Everyday Things: Revised and Expanded Edition

-This is a great read for software developers because it makes you aware of the amount of thought placed into things you interact with every day.
+A great read for software developers because it makes you aware of the amount of thought placed into things you interact with every day.

 Brain Rules: 12 Principles for Surviving and Thriving at Work, Home, and School

-This is a fascinating book about how the mind works and what you can do to make your mind work better.
+A fascinating book about how the mind works and what you can do to make your mind work better.

 The Righteous Mind